 1.2.
 Applicable law, settlement of disputes and language of this Agreement

-The Web Site, this Agreement and any Orders which are placed through the Web Site, as well as the performance thereof, shall be governed by English law.
-Any dispute arising in connection with the interpretation or performance of this Agreement shall governed by the exclusive jurisdiction of the English courts.
+The Web Site, this Agreement and any Orders which are placed through the Web Site, as well as the performance thereof, shall be governed by Irish law.
+Any dispute arising in connection with the interpretation or performance of this Agreement shall governed by the exclusive jurisdiction of the Irish courts.